 Borkonyha is a Michelin-starred restaurant in Budapest's downtown.
 Instead of a special emphasis on Hungarian food, the dishes here wouldn't seem out of place in fine dining restaurants around the world.
 Borkonyha's secret lies in its technical expertise: they serve up colorful, visually impressive plates that verge on the artistic.
 What does lend a local angle are the more than 200 types of Hungarian wines skillfully selected by Wine Director Krisztián Juhász.

-The foie gras paired with aszú wine from the famous Tokaj wine region (€18) is one of Borkonyha's signature dishes and one that's been on the menu since the opening in 2010.
-This rich duck liver boasts a creamy texture and a paper-thin, crackly crust.
-The mains are a collection prized meat dishes with seasonal vegetables along the lines of a rack of lamb, roast quail, and wagyu beef.
-Be sure to also scan the daily specials chalked on the blackboard.
+The foie gras with aszú from the famous Tokaj wine region is Borkonyha's signature dish, on the menu since the 2010 opening.
+The luscious duck liver boasts a creamy texture and a paper-thin, crackly crust.
+The mains are a collection of prized meats beautifully plated with seasonal vegetables.
+Think rack of lamb, Mangalica pork, and wagyu beef.

 With €25-35 mains, Borkonyha is among the most expensive restaurants in Budapest, but one with a relatively laid-back, bistro-like atmosphere.
 Advance reservation is a must.